4-Bromophenylacetic acid: Preparation

 4-Bromophenylacetic acid may be prepared by the addition of a bromine atom to phenylacetic acid through electrophilic aromatic substitution.
 It was first prepared in the laboratory by treatment of phenylacetic acid with bromine and mercuric oxide; a mixture of the 2- and 4- isomers is made, and the 4- isomer is isolated by fractional crystallization.

-It can also be made by condensing 4-bromobenzylbromide with sodium cyanide in ethanol, and the hydrolising the nitrile with sodium hydroxide.
+It can also be made by condensing 4-bromobenzyl bromide with sodium cyanide in ethanol, and then hydrolyzing the nitrile with sodium hydroxide.

 Reactions

-Methyl 2-(4-bromophenyl)acetate is made from 4-bromophenylacetic acid by refluxing it with methanol acidified with sulfuric acid.

-An ethyl ester can be made in an analogous way.
+Methyl 4-bromophenylacetate is made from 4-bromophenylacetic acid by Fischer esterification, refluxing it with methanol acidified with sulfuric acid.
+An ethyl ester can be made in an analogous way using ethanol instead of methanol.

 A hydrazone derivative, 2-(4-bromophenyl)acetohydrazide, is made by refluxing the methyl ester with hydrazine.
 Further hydrazone derivatives of 4-bromophenylacetic acid are made by condensing the simple hydrazone with aldehydes, forming a double bond with the second nitrogen.
 At least 19 of these hydrazones are known.

 4-Bromophenylacetic acid is a chemical that can be purchased.

 Plant protoplasts conjugate aspartic acid with 4-bromophenylacetic acid to form 4-bromophenylacetyl-L-aspartic acid.

 4-Bromophenylacetic acid reacts with sodium tetraphenylborate to form felbinac which can be further converted to xenbucin.